Research & Clinical Trials

 There are two types of clinical research studies:

-This does not involve investigational drug.
-It is a study conducted to gain better understanding about Alzheimer’s disease.
+• Non-Drug Study or Observational Study - This type of study is conducted to gain better understanding about Alzheimer’s disease.
+It does not involve an investigational drug.
 The researchers gather information that will be useful for future management and treatment of the disease.

 There are many reasons why you might choose to join an Alzheimer’s clinical trial.
 You may want to: